ReAct funding

 Training for a career change

 Redundancy can be your new beginning.
 With the help of Careers Wales and TSW, you can have the chance to think about your career under the guidance of training specialists.
-We can help you realise what you really want from your job and where you want to be in the future.

-If you want a career change, we can build your training programme around that, or we can strengthen your existing skills.
 One of our health and safety ReAct learners, Geraint Jenkins, saw an opportunity to reflect on his career so far and pursue the areas that he really enjoyed

 “On being made redundant from my position of Parks Manager with a local authority, I took time to think about the parts of the job that I enjoyed.
 I played a major role in the department’s health and safety group which was responsible for risk assessments, safe systems of work, compiling the staff safety handbook and training staff.